ccammack/ccammack.com/content/posts/verify-zfs-backups-using-zxfer-and-mtree/index.md

 The [FreeBSD 13.1 image for RPI](https://download.freebsd.org/ftp/releases/arm64/aarch64/ISO-IMAGES/) includes default credentials, so it requires very little additional setup.
 The only change required on the *backup* server will be to create a *new temporary key pair* to access the Pi, which can then be deleted afterwards.

-To get started, log into the *backup* server, generate *new temporary keys* and transfer the public key to the Pi using the default user account `freebsd` and password `freebsd`.
+After installing FreeBSD on the Pi and plugging it into the LAN, log into the *backup* server, generate *new temporary keys* and transfer the public key to the Pi using the default user account `freebsd` and password `freebsd`.

 {{< highlight txt >}}
 C:\Users\ccammack